-Organizations have to assess their employees in one way or another, but it can be hard to determine the best way to assess performance and deliver feedback.
+Organizations have to assess their employees in one way or another, but it can be hard to determine the best way to assess performance and deliver a performance review and feedback.
 While many organizations have relied on qualitative evaluations in the past (Is the employee a hard worker?
 Are they a good team player?), there has been a push for more data-driven metrics to rate employees.

 In this article, we outline the difference between qualitative and quantitative metrics and give some insight on how your organization should approach performance evaluations.